Stan Lester Developments

 Institute of Conservation (external site)

 ACR is the professional qualification (qualified status) for conservators in the UK.
 ACR status is based on the ability to practise to a proficient and ethical standard, and it is awarded following a rigorous professional practice assessment (the PACR process).
-Further details of the assessment process, including professional standards, application documents and guidance, are on the Icon PACR site.
-The 2007 professional standards are also available here.
+Further details of the assessment process, including professional standards, application documents and guidance, are on the Icon accreditation site.
+The 2020 professional standards are also available here.

 ECCO Competences for Access to the Conservation-Restoration Profession